Leadership & Management

 Other options for managing team dynamics with a dominating personality

-If these strategies don’t work and someone’s behavior is becoming truly harmful to a team, it may be wise to talk to someone in human resources to see if anyone can intervene.
-If not, or if that’s not effective, it could be time to consider if this is really the right work environment for you.
-When coworkers are repeatedly inconsiderate and you don’t feel respected, there’s nothing wrong with seeking a workplace with a more harmonious team dynamic.
+If these strategies don’t work and someone’s behavior is truly harmful, it may be wise to ask HR to intervene.
+If not, or if that’s not effective, it could be time to consider if this is the right work environment for you.
+When coworkers are repeatedly inconsiderate, there’s nothing wrong with finding a more harmonious workplace.

 There’s no question that confronting the issue of a dominant employee can feel uncomfortable.
 But it’s crucial in order to restore harmony on your team.
 It’s a common issue that many of the companies we work with at RallyBright face.
 Addressing it benefits your work culture and creates a safer environment for others to contribute.